Jersey vs. Chiffon vs. Modal: How to Choose the Right Hijab Fabric

 As a rule: wash cool, skip the heat, and dry flat or hang.
 Jersey and modal are forgiving and rarely need ironing.
 Chiffon and satin prefer a gentle hand-wash or a delicates bag, and a cool steam rather than a hot iron.
 Woven viscose likes a quick steam to stay crisp.

-A quick look at how the same idea reads across different fabrics.
+A quick look at how the same idea reads across three different fabrics.